 Instructor is late to or misses the scheduled final examination

-The instructor must call the exams office immediately or contact their department secretary.
+The instructor must call the exams office immediately or contact their department administrative support staff.
 Students are waiting and if extra time is needed to give the students full time, we may have to negotiate with the room owner to see if we can have any additional time.
 This is not guaranteed.

 Please refer to the Academic Courses Policy for: